zpainter/iassist/content/conferences/iassist-virtual-2021/_index.md

 Registration fees for the GVC will be $30 for IASSIST members and $100 for non-members.
 Registration for workshops will include an additional nominal fee.

 Registration will open in March 2021.
+Whova will be the primary conference platform for this event.

 All presentations (excluding workshops) will be recorded in the event that attendees are unable to view the presentations synchronously.